cudail/snolf-rb2/README.md

 of current player state
 * Level music resumes when enabling infinite air command while drowning

-let player take a shot if they bounce off walls while fighting a boss Add hook to let players take a shot after being damaged by a boss Separate setting mulligan point from being in a waiting state

 v2.3
 * Allow Snolf to take a shot immediately after hitting a boss
 * Allow Snolf to take a shot after bouncing off the ground when in a boss level